Octopus sinensis: Development

-Cultural importance
+Relation to humans

-Not until 2017 was O. sinensis named a separate species from O. vulgaris on the basis of molecular and morphological features.
-Both species are commercially important food sources in China and both are vulnerable to over fishing.
+Both O. vulgaris and O. sinensis are commercially important food sources in China and both are vulnerable to over fishing.
 Therefore, it is important to delineate the two species for sustainable and fisheries management.
 In fact, some researchers claim that the misidentification of O. sinensis as O. vulgaris may be masking the decline of octopuses worldwide. catches of octopus have been steadily declining across the globe.
 Due to its rapid rate of growth and its high commercial value, O. sinensis is of particular interest in aquacultural cultivation.
 There have been several studies since the 1960s that have attempted to rear O. sinensis and O. vulgaris aquaculturally with little success.
 Current studies are focused on developing more accurate gene expression profiles to better understand the metabolic process and nutritional requirements of O. sinensis during its paralarval stage for aquacultural production of O. sinensis.